sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/mysql.rst

            - com.mysql.jdbc.Driver (by default)

-2. Test Connection and Save
+2. Test Connection and Save.

     Once you have entered the values to the parameters, click on ``Test Connection``.
-If the Connection is Successful, ``Save`` the connection.

-    Now you can created connection use the resources in datasets and workflows.
+If the connection is successful,  click on ``Save`` to save the connection.
+Now you can create connection using the resources in datasets and workflows.

 ..
-Note:: Make sure that MySQL URL should be accessible from Sparkflows webserver URL.
+Note:: Make sure that MySQL URL should be accessible from Sparkflows web server URL.